 Snake Shaped Cakes

 Year holiday or a wedding.
-First, we make coiled snake shaped cake.
+First, we make a coiled snake-shaped cake.
 It is an old custom.
 This is the test of flour and its viscosity kneading and consistency and of rendered tallow in which cakes are boiled.
-It also expresses its meaning to subdue evil spirit which might enter the flour.
+It also expresses its meaning to subdue evil spirits which might enter the flour.